Photographing Two Friends In Bali

 Notice how careful focus and a shallow Depth Of Field has rendered his eyes sharp while blurring his shirt and ears.

 Balinese people are wonderful.
 I’ve found them to be friendly, easy to get along with and very accommodating.
-But, as a generalization I think it’s fair to say that they’re also quite shy.
+I’d also say that, as a generalization, the people of Bali are also quite shy and mild mannered.

 Why I Love Travel Photography

 One of the things I enjoy most about travel photography is that you never know what opportunities for meeting interesting people and making great photos will appear around the next corner.

 That’s exactly what happened on the day I made these photos.
 I saw this group of young lads, all dressed up in traditional clothing, from the car as I drove into a small village near my base in Ubud, Bali.

 It was simply a matter of getting out of the car, introducing myself and asking permission to make the photos.
 I was back in the car and on the road again within about 5 minutes.